-Corona has proved that you are your own enemy, as touching your own face, eyes, mouth after coming into contact with the viral particles can make you a patient of coronavirus.
+Corona has proved that you are your own enemy, as touching your own face, eyes, and mouth after coming into contact with the viral particles can make you a patient of coronavirus.
 Do not touch your face.
-However, nobody is this much trained therefore, all we can do is to remain cautious and clean our hands regularly.
+However, nobody is this trained therefore, all we can do is remain cautious and clean our hands regularly.

 USING PUBLIC WASHROOMS

-If your area is declared as infected, you should stop using public washrooms as a precaution.
+If your area is declared infected, you should stop using public washrooms as a precaution.
 If it is unavoidable please use paper towels to open & close the washroom doors as well as clean the toilet seat with toilet papers before and after using it.
-Clean your hands properly after coming your home.
+Clean your hands properly after coming home.

 DISINFECTING COMMON SURFACES

 You are much more likely to catch the virus by touching the infected surfaces.
-The spread of the virus can partly be prevented by disinfecting surfaces such as doors and windows of your houses, tables, TV remote, chairs, etc. This will keep your entire family safe.
+The spread of the virus can partly be prevented by disinfecting surfaces such as doors and windows of your houses, tables, TV remotes, chairs, etc. This will keep your entire family safe.
 Disinfect every single thing that comes to your home from outside.

 History suggests that similar coronaviruses are known to live on glass for up to four days.
 If you’ve been touching your phone with viral hands, then you are going to get an infection very soon.
 Therefore, it is important to clean the glasses of your phone with a microfiber cloth slightly damp with soapy water.
 Also, wash your hands before and after cleaning the phone glass in order to prevent the phone from getting contaminated again.

-The use of masks top the preventive measures because the disease is spread by respiratory droplets.
-Even this precaution is far from perfect because masks can’t prevent the tiny droplets from entering your nose or mouth.
+The use of masks top the preventive measure because the disease is spread by respiratory droplets.
+Even this precaution is far from perfect because masks can’t prevent tiny droplets from entering your nose or mouth.
 WHO has published recommendations for when civilians should use masks.
 Follow those guidelines and avoid stockpiling masks.
 You can also use a handkerchief as a mask.